Event Save Email: Creating, Copying, and Editing Scenarios

 Setting the Image: Setting the "Allow Silent Save" option in your event configuration(s) can prevent extra emails.

-If you set your scenario to Send Email On "Event Edit," then you should consider using the "Allow Silent Save" option in Event Configurations in order to prevent too many emails from going out unnecessarily.
+If you set your scenario to Trigger Actions On "Event Edit," then you should consider using the "Allow Silent Save" option in Event Configurations in order to prevent too many emails from going out unnecessarily.

 Last, you can choose how to Send Email From with options to have the email trigger from actions in the:

-Use the dropdown menus under Criteria and complete the parameters listed for each.
-Use the "X" icons to the right when you wish to remove criteria.
+Use the dropdown menus under Criteria and Pre Criteria to complete the parameters listed for each.
+You can Include Any of your chosen criteria and/or Include None of the chosen criteria for all categories except Tasks.
+Most criteria use the standard 25Live search bars and checkboxes.
+Select the "X" icons to the right when you wish to remove criteria.

 • Event States (includes inline editing from Event Details)